echoamirali/slugger-laravel/README.md

 $slug = Slugger::make($string);
 ```

-Slugger 'make' method has to optional parameters then you can use when you dont want to use config file or merge some options to config file options
+Slugger 'make' method has two optional parameters then you can use when you dont want to use config file or merge some options to config file options

 ```php
 /** this parameter has three available options